InflationFighter

 Start with repeat purchases

 Most grocery budgets are shaped by repeat items.
 If you can lower the cost of the things you buy every week, the savings show up again and again.
+Make a short “baseline basket” of 10 to 20 items you buy often (milk, eggs, chicken, rice, cereal, coffee, etc.).

-Use price history to avoid fake savings
+Use price history to avoid fake savings (and catch shrinkflation)

 A sale is only useful if the price is actually better than normal.
 Tracking your own price history makes it easier to see whether a deal is real or just advertised loudly.
+It also helps you notice when a package shrinks while the price stays the same.

 Compare the cart before leaving home

 The fastest non-coupon win is store choice.
 If one nearby store is cheaper for your basket this week, that can save money without clipping anything.
+Comparing the cart also helps you resist impulse buys because you already have a plan.

 Do not over-optimize

 The goal is not a perfect shopping system.
 The goal is a simple routine that saves enough money to be worth repeating.
+If coupons stress you out, use them only when they fit what you already buy and you can add them in under 60 seconds.

 Lower your next grocery trip